- Overview

 On our way to Banff, we stop at some roadside marshes in hopes of hearing the exceptionally secretive Yellow Rail, which is probably one of the hardest birds to find in North America.
 We may also see LeConte’s and Nelson’s Sparrows if we’re lucky.
 As we continue farther into the transitional foothills and boreal forest habitat, we look for Great Gray Owl, a much sought-after species!
 Songbirds we may find in these forests include Cape May Warbler, Blue-headed Vireo, and Western Flycatcher.

-Accommodations at the Castle Mountain Chalets (B,L,D)
+Accommodations at the Buffalo Mountain Lodge (B,L,D)

 Fri., June 20 Banff National Park | Johnston Canyon | Vermilion Lakes | Cave & Basin Marsh